How To Talk To Someone With Depression: Offering Support By Listening

 Takeaway

 Looking to support your friend or loved one with depression through listening can be a beneficial way to show care.
-However, your advice may not be as effective as professional guidance.
+However, your advice may not be as effective as professional guidance for depression symptoms.
 It can also be healthy to set boundaries about how often you can talk about specific topics or offer advice.
-If you struggle with knowing how to support your friends or set boundaries, consider also contacting a therapist.
-You don’t have to be diagnosed with a mental illness to seek support, and over 41.7 million US adults see a therapist, showing you’re not alone.
+If you struggle with knowing how to support your friend or set boundaries, consider contacting a therapist for yourself.
+You don’t have to be diagnosed with a mental illness to seek support, and over 41.7 million US adults see a therapist, which shows you’re not alone.
+Take the first step toward getting support and contact BetterHelp today.

 Depression is treatable, and you're not alone